* European shares, bonds rebound for second day

 NEW YORK, June 26 The dollar rose and global

-equity markets gained for a second day in a row on Wednesday
+equity markets gained for a second day on Wednesday after a

-U.S. economic growth eased concerns that the Federal Reserve may
+economic growth eased concerns that the Federal Reserve may soon

-Moves by China to calm bank fears and supportive signs from
+In addition, moves by China to calm bank fears and

-week's global sell-off of stocks, commodities and bonds.
+global sell-off last week of stocks, commodities and bonds.

-U.S. gross domestic product growth was reduced to a 1.8
+U.S. gross domestic product grew at only a 1.8 percent

 "Despite all the rhetoric and fear about tapering, this will